 How much noise is too much?

 You may be asking yourself, what exactly does 85dB sound like?
 A few examples of noise over 85dB are a food blender, a passing diesel truck, a snow blower, a lawn mower etc. These are nothing in comparison to what industrial workers are exposed to on a daily basis.
-Tools such as a jackhammer, a tractor, a chainsaw or a handheld drill, all produce noise well over 100dB.
-Periods of exposure to these kinds of noise levels can have serious repercussions to your hearing health.
+Tools such as a jackhammer, a tractor, a chainsaw or a handheld drill all produce noise well over 100dB.
+Periods of exposure to these kinds of noise levels can have serious repercussions on your hearing health.

 The requirements of an Occupational Hearing Conservation Program

-For those who work in noisy environments like the ones described above, occupational hearing conservation programs are designed to help assure safe and healthy working conditions for all men and women.
+For those who work in noisy environments like the ones described above, workplace hearing conservation programs are designed to help assure safe and healthy working conditions for all men and women.
 As mandated by OSHA, these programs are required to meet a certain level of standards to ensure maximum safety in the workplace.
-Unwanted noise is one of the most pervasive occupational health issues, and it is the responsibility of the employer to implement and enforce hearing conservation/hearing loss prevention programs as a way of preventing workers hearing loss.
+Unwanted noise is one of the most pervasive occupational health issues, and it is the responsibility of the employer to implement and enforce hearing conservation/hearing loss prevention programs as a way of preventing workers’ hearing loss.